 Notice to Viewers: This performance is intended to be viewed by mature audiences, and contains language that some viewers will find upsetting.

-SUBMIT YOUR PROJECT
+SUBMIT YOUR 08:46 PROJECT TO THE ARCHIVE

 Submissions must be a recording of a live performance of original work that has been created in the past year, and must be 8 minutes and 46 seconds in length;